High Efficiency Video Coding: HEVC

 - Extensive memory optimizations to reduce memory bandwidth using efficient pixel formats and cache-friendly data structures

-High-quality HEVC Encoder
+High-quality Real-time Encoder

 - Sullivan G. J., Ohm J. R., Han W. J., and Wiegand T., Overview of the High Efficiency Video Coding (HEVC) Standard, IEEE Transactions on Circuits and Systems for Video Technology, vol. 22, no. 12, pp. 1649-1668, Dec.
 2012.